samodom/UIKitSwagger/Docs/AutoLayout.md

 let constraint3 = spacer.top >=* controller.top + 4
 ```

 ** Including the top and bottom layout guides for a view controller; the other attributes use the root view's corresponding attributes.
 Layout guides use their bottom attribute for the baseline attributes and non-margin equivalents for margin attributes (i.e., left for left margin).
+Layout guides are available in iOS 9 and later only.

 Additionally, the two modifiable attributes of a constraint can be manipulated with the tilde operator (`~`) as follows: